ubiqsecurity/ubiq-java/README.md

 byte[] encryptedBytes = UbiqEncrypt.encrypt(credentials, plainBytes);
 ```

-### Decrypt a simple block of data
+### Unstructured decryption of a simple block of data

-Pass credentials and encrypted data into the decryption function.
+Pass credentials and encrypted data into the unstructured decryption function.
 The plaintext data
 bytes will be returned.

 ```java